 The Lane County Law Library provides legal books, web based resources, and staff to help you use those resources.
-The library is open to attorneys, judges, litigants, and the general public.
+The library is open to the general public, attorneys, litigants, court staff, and county staff.

-About the Library: The library is located in the basement of the Public Service Building downtown next to the County Courthouse.
-The facilities include print materials, a computer research room, a meeting room, copiers, and tables for reading and research.
+The library is located in the basement of the Public Service Building downtown next to the County Courthouse.
+The facilities include a print collection, a computer research room, a meeting room, copiers, and tables for reading and research.
 The law library provides access to print materials including treatises, practice guides, statutes, cases, and CLEs from the Oregon State Bar.
 The library also provides free access to internet based research including Westlaw, Lexis, NCLC, and other materials.

 Mission Statement: The Lane County Law Library is dedicated to providing a high-level of service to all members of the community.
 As part of this mission, the Law Library strives to provide access to legal materials needed for legal research by members of the bar, the judiciary and the public.